scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 137.7

 Welp, here I am.
-Stuck in-between two worlds.
-The front is doing ok, but the back is retreating quickly.
-I probably should just shave it.
-But I can't yet, ya know?
+Stuck in between two worlds.
+The front is doing alright, but the back is retreating quickly.
+I probably should shave it.
+But I can't yet, you know?
 I'm just not ready to take that step.
-And for that reason, I will sit here in my last-place ranking and my decent beard.
+For that reason, I will sit here in my last-place ranking with a decent beard.

 TWIATH: #3.
-I may not stay up here, but I feel like I'm currently in a good spot.
-With Lamar's high ceiling, Andrews productivity, JT in the waiting, and 3 top 25 WRs so far, things aren't looking bad.
+I may not stay here, but I'm in a good spot.
+With Lamar's high ceiling, Andrews's productivity, JT in the waiting, and three top-25 WRs, things aren't looking bad.

 | Name               | Team    | Depth |
 | ------------------ | ------- | ----- |